Insider Leeds - what to see and do, where to eat and shop

 A light lunch: Dough Boys do pizza as it should be – hot, stringy cheese, heavenly toppings, hand-kneaded dough.
 Check out the Paul & Linda – artichoke, Sicilian olives, smoked mozzarella and salsa verde.
 Still hungry?
 Sample another topping – that’s the beauty of buying by the slice.
 Variety is the slice of life.

 International: Dinner cooked at your table at Bulgogi Grill.
 Each table has a built-in barbecue.
 And cuts of meat and fish are slathered in Korean marinades and spices before being grilled before your hungry eyes.
 Think prawn and squid in Korean soy sauce.
 Lip-smackingly moreish.

 Street food: Hot dogs get posh at Fat Annie’s food truck < .
 Premium sausages handmade from prime cuts of pork and beef and with no nasty bits added.
 Sandwiched between locally-baked artisan bread and topped off with homemade relishes.
 Oh my dawg – it’s a hot dog worth taking trains to Leeds for.

 Retail therapy - where to shop

-Trinity Leeds: Totally swanky shops, pop-up restaurants and buskers that belt out Hey Jude as you wander the aisles.
+Suitably swanky shops, pop-up restaurants and buskers that belt out Hey Jude await at Trinity Leeds.
 This is shopping but not as you know it.
-Shop for fashionistas at Topshop, for gadget geeks at Apple, and for sports stars at Asics.
+Shop for fashionistas at Topshop, for gadget geeks at Apple.
+Take trains to Leeds for an amazing shopping sesh.